 The GIC-600 is a generic interrupt controller that handles interrupts from peripherals to the cores and between cores.
 The GIC-600 supports a distributed microarchitecture containing several individual blocks that are used to provide a flexible GIC implementation.

-The GIC-600 supports the GICv3 architecture, see ARM® Generic Interrupt Controller Architecture Specification, GIC architecture version 3.0 and version 4.0.
+The GIC-600 supports the GICv3 architecture, see the Arm® Generic Interrupt Controller Architecture Specification, GIC architecture version 3.0 and version 4.0.

-The microarchitecture scales from a single core to coherent, unified, and consistent, multichip environments containing up to 16 chips of up to 512 cores each.
+The microarchitecture scales from a single core to coherent multichip environments containing up to 16 chips of up to 64 cores each.

 All the GIC-600 blocks communicate through fully credited AXI4-Stream interface channels.
+This means that the interface exerts transient backpressure only on their ic<xy>tready signals, enabling packets to be routed over any free-flowing interconnect.
 Channels can be routed over dedicated AXI4-Stream buses, or over any available free-flowing transport layer in the system.
 A channel is described as free-flowing if all transactions on that channel complete without a non-transient dependency on any other transaction.

 The GIC-600 includes build scripts that can create appropriate levels of hierarchy for any particular configuration.
 In small configurations, the distribution can be hidden and internally optimized.